 The course provides in-depth analysis of current issues in environmental regulation.
 Spring semester will focus on the Clean Power Plan for Greenhouse Gas Emissions.
 (Environ 891)

-Instructors: Jonas Monast, Tim Profeta, director of the Nicholas Institute for Energy, Environment & Sustainability, Brian Murray, director of the Environmental Economics Program at the Nicholas Institute for Energy, Environment & Sustainability, and Lori Bennear of the Nicholas School of the Environment.
+Instructors: Jonas Monast, Tim Profeta, director of the Nicholas Institute, Brian Murray, director of the Environmental Economics Program at the Nicholas Institute, and Lori Bennear of the Nicholas School of the Environment.

 Putting Ecosystem Services Markets into Practice